SPEAR-UIC/CQSim/README.md

 # CQSim - A Trace-based Event-Driven Scheduling Simulator
-This version was originally developed by Xingwu Zheng SPEAR group of Illinois Institute of Technology.
+This version was originally developed by Xingwu Zheng, a PhD student of Illinois Institute of Technology.

 The Plan-based scheduling is a plug-in for CQsim.
 Given the current system state consisting of the start time, the expected runtime, and the resource usage for each running job, the plan-based scheduler should generate an execution plan for the jobs in the waiting queue that